 Sensors advance safety applications beyond vision, to include detection of sounds, smells, and other environmental factors.
 And real-time analytics from edge-to-cloud, combined with deep learning, enable automated response.

 iOmniscient Corporation provides safety and security well beyond image recognition and motion-based video analysis.
 Its IQ Smart City Solution goes a step further with its patented automated-response capability.
 Acting simultaneously on diverse data, the system analyzes the moment when an incident occurs, automatically locates the nearest appropriate responder, and directs rapid action.

 Here’s one example of how the solution can automatically carry out a chain of events: A car accident is detected by the system’s Traffic Management capability.
 The system notes that the vehicle is also on fire.
 The nearest police vehicle is located and informed about the accident with a video of the event and detailed information on the location.

 The nearest fire brigade and ambulance are also informed with similar information.
 As a result of this system, response times for street incidents such as this have in some cities reduced from an average 25 minutes to less than 5 minutes.

-The heart of the system is a broad set of AI-based software building blocks, combined to provide safety and surveillance solutions for specific applications.
+The heart of the system is a broad set of AI-based software building blocks, combined to provide safety solutions for specific applications.